kasper-piskorski/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 ![Father-Son Shared Names query](/images/father-son-shared-names.png)

-If you want to find out more about the Graql reasoner, we have a [detailed example](../examples/graql-reasoning.html) that uses a slightly different version of the genealogy dataset.
+If you want to find out more about the Graql reasoner, we have a [detailed example](../examples/graql-reasoning.html).
 An additional discussion on the same topic can be found in our ["Family Matters" blog post](https://blog.grakn.ai/family-matters-1bb639396a24#.525ozq2zy).

 ## Using Analytics